 When we have answered these questions, we can then decide between the 3 types of course:

-Course A: 10-20 hours: a short course to familiarize them with the different parts of the exam and some key techniques to maximize their score.
+10-20 hours: a short course to familiarize them with the different parts of the exam and some key techniques to maximize their score.

-Course B: 20-40 hours: a medium length course with the content of course A but also with some extra focus on key areas of weakness – this will depend on the students but could be extra work on essay writing for the writing test or skim reading for the reading test.
+20-40 hours: a medium length course with the content of course A but also with some extra focus on key areas of weakness – this will depend on the students but could be extra work on essay writing for the writing test or skim reading for the reading test.

-Course C: 40+ hours: a long course devoted to genuinely raising the English language level of the students across all 4 skills, with considerable work on improving their grammar and vocabulary.
+40+ hours: a long course devoted to genuinely raising the English language level of the students across all 4 skills, with considerable work on improving their grammar and vocabulary.
 This will need to be a very long course if their level is well below that required.

 The important thing is surely to be honest with the student from the outset.
 Whether they are studying in a group or studying one-to-one, they will soon become disheartened and disillusioned if they don’t see the immediate and dramatic improvement they were hoping for.
 Schools and teachers need to help students be realistic about setting goals and the timeframe to achieve their goals.
-They need to be transparent about what can be achieved in a short exam preparation course and honest about how long weaker students will need to reach their goal.
+They need to be transparent about what learners can achieve in a short exam preparation course and honest about how long weaker students will need to reach their goal.

 If you are interested in knowing more about Teaching IELTS course or what this could mean for your career, enrol in our online one to one Teaching IELTS course with tutor support from Tim Brown here or get in touch to find out more.